lelo204/ClassificationMetricsForImageExplanations/README.md

-# Classification Metrics for Image Explanations
+# Classification Metrics for Image Explanations: Towards Building Reliable XAI-Evaluations

 In [[1]](#1) we further develop the work of [[2]](#2) and [[3]](#3), which provide a set of evaluation metrics for saliency methods.
 We extend this set to a comprehensive list of metrics that mimic common metrics for classification evaluation based on the definition of correct and incorrect feature importance in images.
 Particularly, the following points are addressed: